 - Richard Dawkins – The Richard Dawkins Foundation for Reason and Science provides links to current news items, informative videos and updates on Dawkins’ presentations, activities and plans.

-- Freethought Blogs – The premier blog location for freethought bloggers like PZ Myers, Greta Christina, Ed Brayton, Maryam Namazie, Richard Carrier, Aron Ra, Christina Rad and The Atheist Experience TV show gang.
-You may find that you don’t ever want to go anywhere else as you explore the 38 different blogs (and growing) to be found here.
+- Freethought Blogs – A premier blog location for freethought bloggers like PZ Myers, and The Atheist Experience TV show gang.

 - Why Evolution is True – This is the blog for Jerry Coyne, an evolutionary biologist, but he doesn’t limit himself to biology stuff.
 He is an active thinker in the freethought community and frequently has detailed discussions about issues relating to the battles with theists and accommodationists on a variety of topics.
 The incompatability of science and religion is a frequent topic.
-He is obsessed with cats (see also Greta Christina, but not PZ Myers he prefers squid) and the creatures who inhabit the campus of the University of Chicago.
+He is obsessed with cats and the creatures who inhabit the campus of the University of Chicago.
 He loves chinese food, but will eagerly explore any authentic local cuisine when he is traveling.
 He appears to have a fascination with taking pictures of stuff he is about to eat — some of it actually looks edible.
 And then there are also the cowboy boots…

 - The Atheist Experience – The Atheist Community of Austin Texas sponsors a weekly call-in TV show on the public access channel in Austin.
-The show is streamed live from 4:30 PM to 5:30 PM central time on Sundays.
+The show is streamed live from 4:30 PM to 6:00 PM central time on Sundays via this website and also YouTube.
 The most recent show can also be viewed on this web site about a day or two after it is recorded.
-The archived shows stretch back several years.
+The archived shows stretch back 20 years.
 Matt Dillahunty is the primary host and is famous for his ability to debate virtually any position taken by the theists who often call in to challenge him.
 Other hosts and co-hosts are capable of holding their own too.

 - The Thinking Atheist – This is a weekly podcast produced by Seth Andrews.
 The podcasts are a combination of interviews with prominent voices in the freethought community and call-in questions and comments from listeners to the live stream.
 An archive of older shows is available.
 You can become addicted to this show because of the quality of the guests, Seth’s interviewing skills and hearing what others are thinking.